Please email email@example.com if you have any material you would like me to add to this page.

 Some pictures of racing at the Hampshire Centre, now Castlepoint shopping centre: (Photos by George Bolton)

 Barry Clarke launches the newly sponsored Bournemouth Arrow-Fircoft Hotel in the 1980s.
-We remained sponsored by Barry until 2017, one of the longest running sponsorship deals ever!
+We remained sponsored by Barry until 2017, one of the longest running sponsorship deals in British cycling history!
 The Fircroft naturally forms the backdrop to this photograph.
 Barry sold it later to buy the Collingwood which he ran successfully for many years before selling it in late 2016.
 (Photo by George Bolton)

 Sprint King George Dixon (Photo by George Bolton)